taylordotfish/nimbot/README.md

 What's new
 ----------

+Version 0.2.1:

+* Updated pyrcb.

 Version 0.2.0:

 * Users can now use the ``enabled?`` command to check if someone has nimbot enabled.

-Version 0.1.10:

-* Times are now shown next to all logged events.

 Dependencies
 ------------